PeterRK/fastCHD/README.md

 # fastCHD
 An implement of [CHD algorithm](http://cmph.sourceforge.net/chd.html), optimized for modern platform.
+It can provide up to half a billion QPS on single machine.

 ![](throughput.png)